 (a) Producing, offering, selling, distributing, transmitting, broadcasting, displaying, publishing or otherwise making available child sexual abuse or child sexual exploitation material through [a computer system] [an information and communications technology device];

-(b) Soliciting, procuring, accessing or otherwise engaging with child sexual abuse or child sexual exploitation material through [a computer system] [an information and communications technology device];
+(b) Soliciting, procuring or accessing child sexual abuse or child sexual exploitation material through [a computer system] [an information and communications technology device];

 (c) Possessing or controlling child sexual abuse or child sexual exploitation material stored in [a computer system] [an information and communications technology device] or another storage medium;

-(d) Financing, facilitating or profiting from the offences established in accordance with this article.

-2. For the purposes of this article:

-(a) The term “child sexual abuse or child sexual exploitation material” shall include material that depicts or represents a child or a person appearing to be a child:
+2. For the purposes of this article, the term “child sexual abuse or child sexual exploitation material” shall include visual material and may include written or audio content that depicts, describes or represents a child:

-(i) Engaging in real or simulated sexual activity or pose;
+(a) Engaging in real or simulated sexual activity;

-(ii) In the presence of a person engaging in any sexual activity;
+(b) In the presence of a person engaging in any sexual activity;

-(iii) Whose sexual parts are displayed for primarily sexual purposes; or
+(c) Whose sexual parts are displayed for primarily sexual purposes; or

-(iv) Who is, or is implied to be, a victim of torture or cruel, inhumane or degrading treatment or punishment and such material is sexual in nature;
+(d) Subjected to torture or cruel, inhumane or degrading treatment or punishment and such material is sexual in nature.

-(b) The term “material” shall include images, video and live-streaming media, written material and audio recordings.

-3. A State Party may require that the material identified in paragraph 2 (b) be limited to material that:
+3. A State Party may require that the material identified in paragraph 2 be limited to material that:

 (a) Depicts, describes or represents a real child; or